Hours and Contact Information

 One benefit of Honors is the ability to enroll in classes on the first day of registration, as if you were in senior standing.
 This lets you have a better chance of getting into competitive courses that you want or need before they fill up.
 You do not have to meet with the Honors advisor before enrollment week to have this privilege.

-The Honors Advisor can help if you have specific questions regarding an Honors course, your particular Honors sequence of courses, post-graduate plans, nationally competitive scholarships, Honors internships and general questions about Honors.
+Honors Advising can help if you have specific questions regarding an Honors course, your particular Honors sequence of courses, need general information about post-graduate plans, nationally competitive scholarships, Honors internships and general questions about Honors.
 The Honors Advisor does not advise on courses to take in order to complete your major; those questions are best handled by your Academic Advisor.

 Honors students can sign up to live on the Honors floor when they fill out their Housing and Residence Life contract paperwork.

-Honors offers seminars that can count for general education credits.
+Honors offers seminars that can count toward general education introductory, issues and perspectives, and further studies requirements.
 We can advise you on how these courses might fit into your schedule, if you have any questions.

 Come to Shocker Hall A1180, where we will have you fill out a voluntary withdrawal form.
 If you withdraw from Honors, your Honors credits will still count toward your degree completion.

 Can't find the form you need?
-Visit our Forms and Flyers page.
+Visit our Forms page.

 If you have any further questions, contact our office at firstname.lastname@example.org, call (316) 978-3375, or drop by Shocker Hall, Building A, Room A1180.